isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">Creating/Removing a Training Coordinator Account</p>

-<p>Please submit the Training Coordinator’s information in <a href="https://go.gov.sg/add-remove-tc-bc">this form</a> and the account will be created/removed within 3 to 5 working days.
+<p>Please submit the Training Coordinator’s information in <a href="https://go.gov.sg/add-remove-tc-bc" target="_blank">this form</a> and the account will be created/removed within 3 to 5 working days.
 The form can also be found on the TC’s Dashboard on the programme portal.</p>

 <p class="mini-header">Update Your Agency's Contact List</p>
-<p>Email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> with the updates.</p>
+<p>Email us at <a href="mailto:cscollege@cscollege.gov.sg" target="_blank">cscollege@cscollege.gov.sg</a> with the updates.</p>

 <h4>Registering Your Officers for Programmes</h4>

 <p class="mini-header">Individual or Bulk Registration</p>

 <p>You may register your officers individually or by “bulk” by using the “Bulk Registration” function .
 We will contact you if we are unable to accept all or some of your registrations.
 When submitting your registration, please ensure that you have entered your officers’ email addresses correctly as all subsequent communications would be sent to the listed email addresses directly.
 Incorrect emails may result in officers not receiving their Programme Placement Letters and Welcome emails.
-A simple guide on how you may submit registrations for your officers is linked <a href="https://go.gov.sg/bulkreg-tc">here</a>.</p>
+A simple guide on how you may submit registrations for your officers is linked <a href="https://go.gov.sg/bulkreg-tc" target="_blank">here</a>.</p>

 <p class="mini-header">Registration Closing Dates</p>